 The portal system in Portal is from Narbacular Drop, an indie game.
 In fairness, Valve hired most of the people that worked on that game to work on Portal.

-MD: Do you think that indie games need more recognizable "names," behind the scenes?
-Perhaps we're getting there in studio and publisher terms—you previously mentioned Devolver as a publisher putting its money where its mouth is, and I'd say that Curve is in a similar position.
-But do we need more of the games equivalent of, say, Quentin Tarantino, or Thom Yorke—people who are recognized as being independent of spirit in their chosen mediums?
+MD: Do you think that indie games need more recognisable "names", behind the scenes?
+Perhaps we're getting there in studio and publisher terms – you previously mentioned Devolver as a publisher putting its money where its mouth is, and I'd say that Curve is in a similar position.
+But do we need more of the games equivalent of, say, Quentin Tarantino, or Thom Yorke – people who are recognised as being independent of spirit in their chosen mediums?

-This can be a publisher (Devolver, Focus, Curve) giving you marketing money, or a recognizable talent (Bithell, Blow), but also a proven studio (Roll7, Klei, Vlambeer).
+This can be a publisher (Devolver, Focus, Curve) giving you marketing money, or a recognisable talent (Bithell, Blow), but also a proven studio (Roll7, Klei, Vlambeer).

 I think the biggest problem for indies looking to make it big in 2016 is finding the answer to one simple question: "Why does your game matter?"

-MD: OK.
-What indie games of the last, let's say seven or eight years, have mattered?
+MD: Okay: what indie games of the last, let's say seven or eight years, have mattered?
 Just hammer me out a list off the top of your head.
 I guess it'll be some we've already talked about.

 And for newcomers to development, is it super intimidating to see these successes and know you can't simply ape a proven gameplay system in order to do likewise?